htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     ``D_ALWAYS:1``, unless ``D_ALWAYS:0`` is added to this list.
 Category and option names are:

     ``D_ANY``
-        This flag turns on all cagetories of messages Be
+        This flag turns on all categories of messages Be
         warned: this will generate about a HUGE amount of output.
 To obtain a higher level of output than the default, consider using ``D_FULLDEBUG`` before using this option.